reniercloete/OpenDLO/README.md

 ## Test application

 The test application defines a 1x1 isotropic square plate with fixed edges and a unit UDL.
-With a 0.25 interval discritization (8 nodes per edge) the OpenDLO calculates a load factor of 44.24 (analytically exact is 42.851) and a yield line layout as shown below.
+With a 0.25 interval discritization (8 nodes per edge) OpenDLO calculates a load factor of 44.24 (analytically exact is 42.851) and a yield line layout as shown below.

 ![alt text](https://user-images.githubusercontent.com/95902170/161394313-699904d6-f258-4e51-a9a3-313e29a5f9c0.jpeg)